 There is no upper limit of jobs in an economy

-An example of this is the expansion of the employment of women during the second half of the 20th century in OECD countries: Women did not replace men in the workforce; on the contrary, the transition to two-earner families increased disposable income, created new demand, and prompted firms to hire more workers.
-(It could be argued that in the very short run the number of jobs was fixed, because it takes time for this virtuous cycle to operate.
-However, we do know from a vast literature that there is an impressive amount of simultaneous job creation and job destruction, which stresses that even in the very short term the number of jobs is not limited.)
+Another example of this effect is seen in the expansion of the employment of women during the second half of the 20th century in OECD countries: women did not replace men in the workforce; on the contrary, the transition to two-earner families increased disposable income, created new demand, and prompted firms to hire more workers.
+(It could be argued that in the very short term the number of jobs was fixed, because it takes time for this virtuous cycle to operate.
+However, it is known from a vast literature that there is an impressive amount of simultaneous job creation and job destruction, which stresses that even in the very short term the number of jobs is not limited.)

 Are young workers substitutes for older workers?